Mask mandates catch on as states, businesses try to bypass a toxic debate

 Trump’s contempt has been emulated by rank-and-file Republicans, who polls show are significantly less likely than Democrats or independents to wear masks, as well as by GOP officeholders.

+Georgia Gov. Brian Kemp (R) demonstrated late Wednesday that mask resistance among Republicans remains a powerful current, issuing a statewide order that strikes down local mask ordinances.
+The governor has argued that such restrictions are “unenforceable.”

+The decision provoked an immediate backlash.
+“It is officially every man and woman for himself/herself,” Savannah Mayor Van Johnson wrote on Twitter.
+“Ignore the science and survive the best you can.”

-One such official, Oklahoma Gov. Kevin Stitt, on Wednesday became the first state chief executive to announce that he has tested positive for the coronavirus.
+Another leader who has been skeptical of masks, Oklahoma Gov. Kevin Stitt (R), on Wednesday became the first state chief executive to announce that he has tested positive for the coronavirus.
 Just over three weeks ago, Stitt appeared unmasked at a Trump rally in Tulsa, where the president joined thousands of others in dispensing with face coverings.

 Stitt said he felt “fine” and would be isolating.
 The governor, who urged residents to flock to restaurants early in the outbreak even as other state leaders were shutting down, said he did not believe he had contracted the virus at Trump’s rally.